 So what happens after the lump is detected?

-The goal at this point is to assess the dog for general health and for potential tumor spread as well as to identify the lump.
+The goal at this point is to assess the dog for general health and for potential tumor spread as well as to confirm composition of the lump.
 The initial assessment of the dog with the throat lump should include a physical examination, basic database of blood and urine testing including a T4 level, and a set of chest radiographs to check for obvious tumor spread.
 Testing will be needed beyond this to identify the lump/growth.

 There are several procedures that could be performed to identify the growth.
 If the growth is loose and fairly moveable in area, the easiest procedure may be to simply remove and biopsy it.
 This provides the most accurate means of identifying the growth and may even prove curative.
 The problem is that often the thyroid carcinoma is extremely vascular and deeply adhered to the deeper structures of the throat which means that surgery may not be so simple.

 A less invasive option is “fine needle aspirate.”
 Here, a needle is inserted in the growth and cells are withdrawn with a syringe.
 A sample is submitted to the lab for analysis.
 This is not nearly as accurate as a biopsy when it comes to distinguishing benign from malignant thyroid disease but >90% of the time this procedure will identify the growth as thyroid in origin.
 Since statistics indicate a thyroid growth is malignant 87% of the time this goes a long way to identifying the growth as a thyroid carcinoma.
 Cytology only detects malignancy directly in about 50% of the samples where the tumor later proved to be malignant; in most cases, we can infer malignancy simply by knowing that the cytology confirmed thyroid cells.

 In the dog, there is an 87% chance that a thyroid growth is malignant.